matiaspl/LinkPi-ENCx/README.md

 * audio sampling rate up to 96 kHz is supported (but not enabled - it can be added manually by editing the right PHP script)
 * ~~OPUS audio codec is supported (software only and disabled by default)~~ (no longer undocumented)
 * As of [20231031](https://github.com/matiaspl/LinkPi-ENCx/edit/main/README.md#build-20231031) the encoder has support for adding timestamp information to SEI video stream in-band metadata.
 UI mentions sinsam ([specs](https://dw.sinsam.com/sinsam/software/%E8%8A%AF%E8%B1%A1SEI%20%E5%B8%A7%E5%90%8C%E6%AD%A5%E6%8A%80%E6%9C%AF%E8%A7%84%E8%8C%83V1.0%20202309.pdf)) and normal (~~I expect this to be "regular" SEI SMPTE-12M timecodes~~ same as sinsam alas not per packet but per GOP - tough luck...)

+**UPDATE 17.05.2026** I'm currently working on adding NTP-derived S12M-1 timestamps (H.264, HEVC) and timecodes (NDI).
+The idea is to use LD_PRELOAD library hooks and take control over parts of communication that would normally flow directly between linklib libraries.
+In case of timestamps this replaces the "sinsam" mode which isn't very useful outside of China.
+In NDI it just overwrites the existing ones that start at zero when the encoder starts.
+Looks promising (it works).
+Kudos to AI :)

 ### Hardware
 | Model | CPU |